 Costa Rica is rich in volcanic activity, possessing several active and steaming volcanoes you can explore.
-Volcanoes provide ample resources for human diversion and recreation as well - lakes and rivers for fishing, swimming and boating; rushing rapids for exciting world-class rafting and kayaking; and an abundance of clean air for horseback riding, hiking, camping and mountain biking.
-Costa Rica's young (formed within the last 2 million years) active volcanoes with their variety of characteristics capture the interest of many travelers.
+Volcanoes provide ample resources for human diversion and recreation as well lakes and rivers for fishing, swimming and boating: rushing rapids for exciting world-class rafting and kayaking and an abundance of clean air for horseback riding, hiking, camping and mountain biking.
+There are 5 active volcanoes in Costa Rica:

 At 1,657 meters the Arenal Volcano stands alone on the plain, a classic cone against the horizon.
 The area around the volcano offers a multitude of activities for adventure and nature lovers.
 The Arenal Volcano area is an important watershed for the Arenal Lake Reservoir.
 The reservoir's water is used for hydroelectric power.
 The Lake of Arenal Lake is a popular spot for windsurfers.

 Located 1 hour 30 minutes from San José, Poás Volcano is a popular day trip.
 Poas Volcano's mile-wide crater attracts scientists and tourists from around the world.
 It is the most active volcano in Costa Rica.
 On a clear day it’s possible to see both the Pacific and Atlantic coasts from the summit, as well as its steaming crater.
 The area around the crater is arid due to continuing sulfur emissions and periodic acid rain generated by the volcano's activity; the rest of the park exhibits areas of thick vegetation.